-- A respect for fair conduct of business - A prohibition of all forms of corruption, bribery and fraudulent use of funds and resources - A proper disclosure of information in accordance with applicable regulations and accepted industry practices.
+- A respect for fair conduct of business in accordance with ethical principles. - · A prohibition of all forms of corruption, bribery and fraudulent use of funds and resources - A proper disclosure of information in accordance with applicable regulations and accepted industry practices - Monitoring and evaluation system that has the appropriate protocols and tools

 The policy should be set within the framework of the UN Convention Against Corruption, in particular Article 12.

 The policy should cover elements such as: bribery; facilitation payments; guidance and procedure for gifts and hospitality; disclosure of political contributions; guidelines for charitable donations and sponsorships; respect for fair conduct of business; proper disclosure of information in accordance with applicable regulations and accepted industry practices; compliance with existing anti-corruption legislation.